bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 I also knew that the Monty Hall Problem is not like that because the events **are** connected.
 The key is this little phrase within the original puzzle:  _"and the host, **who knows what's behind the doors**, opens another door"_.

 So, the first door you guess absolutely has a one-in-three chance of being the correct one, but once Monty opens one of the two mystery doors, he adds information to the system.
 This means things have changed for your second decision.
 There are now two doors in play, not three, so if you make a new random choice, your odds just went to 50/50.
-If you played 60 games you'd be right 30 times rather than just 20!
+If you played 60 games, you'd be right 30 times rather than just 20!

 That much I understood — if you randomly guess again, you get a one-in-two chance of a car.
 Great, but the expert on the podcast said something even more impressive.
 They said that when you do the math, always switching doors gives you a two-in-three chance of winning a car.
 That would mean that you'd win 40 out of 60 games.
 That's insane!
 That was the bit that I still didn't get.
 Boosting my odds from one-in-three to one-in-two, great, but getting to better than that, how is that even possible?

 ## Code is More Expressive than English

-I've been noodling the Monty Hall Problem for years, but I've been doing it in my head, with my internal monologue, in English.
+I've been noodling the Monty Hall Problem for years, but I've been doing it in my head, with my internal monologue in English.
 Describing something algorithmic in English is not very efficient.
 Famously, [asking kids to describe the steps to making a peanut butter sandwich](https://www.today.com/parents/parents/teacher-pbj-sandwich-rcna203417) and watching the results of following those instructions literally is hilarious, and very very messy 🙂

 I wanted to express the game in code, so I had to be precise, and I had to think about **Monty's Options** at the second step.
-I had only ever thought about the game from **my point of view**, but to write the code, I needed to break out of that very human tunnel vision and look at the big picture, and when I did, it became so obvious I simply couldn't understand how I'd never seen it before!
+I had only ever thought about the game from **my point of view**.
+To write the code, I needed to break out of that very human tunnel vision and look at the big picture, and when I did, it became so obvious I simply couldn't understand how I'd never seen it before!

-Remember, the strategy thing that I could not wrap my head around was how on earth the *always switch* strategy could possibly get you to winning two-out-of-three times, so let's focus purely on that strategy and look at the game as a whole, both from mine and Monty's points of view.
+Remember, the strategy thing that I could not wrap my head around was how on earth the *always switch* strategy could possibly get you to winning two-out-of-three times.
+Let's focus purely on that strategy and look at the game as a whole, both from my and Monty's points of view.

 I go first, and my first choice is completely unconstrained; there are three doors, and I can pick any one of them.
 There is now a one-in-three chance I have the door with the car, and a two-in-three chance I have a door with a goat.

 Now it's Monty's turn, and his choices are actually surprisingly constrained — he can't open the door I've chosen, and he can't open the one with the car.
 So let's consider what that means for Monty when I guess right, and then when I guess wrong.

 When my first guess is correct, Monty can open either of the two doors I haven't picked because both have goats behind them.
-Regardless of which one Monty does choose to open, when I switch I'm always changing away from the correct door, so with the *always switch* strategy I **always lose if my first guess was correct**, i.e. I lose one-in-three-times.
+Regardless of which one Monty does choose to open, when I switch, I'm always changing away from the correct door, so with the *always switch* strategy, I **always lose if my first guess was correct**, i.e., I lose one-in-three times.

 But what happens when my first guess is wrong?
 That's twice as likely after all!
 Now, Monty can't choose the door I guessed, which has a goat, and he can't choose the door with the car, so actually, **he has no choice at all**, there's literally only one door he can open!
 What's more, he's literally just given the game away, because the door he was forced to leave closed **must** have the car.
 So, with the *always switch* strategy, when **my first guess is wrong, I'm guaranteed to win the car if I switch!**

-Remember, I have a two-in-three chance of guessing wrong first time, so because this strategy guarantees the car every time my first guess is wrong, **the *always switch* strategy get me the car two-thirds of the time!**
+Remember, I have a two-in-three chance of guessing wrong the first time, so because this strategy guarantees the car every time my first guess is wrong, **the *always switch* strategy gets me the car two-thirds of the time!**

 ## Hmmm … I Guess … But Really?

-OK, so before I even finished writing my script, let alone running it, I was already pretty sure I'd figured it out by simply writing the code, but I still wanted to finish the script to be absolutely sure I really did actually understand it completely this time 🙂
+OK, so before I even finished writing my script, let alone running it, I was already pretty sure I'd figured it out by simply writing the code, but I still wanted to finish the script to be absolutely sure I fully understood it completely this time 🙂

 If I actually understand the problem, then the script should be able to prove three things:

 1. The strategy of never switching should be the worst, giving a success rate of one in three.
-2. The strategy of randomly choosing to stick or switch should be a little better, giving a success rate of one in two (as explained above)
+2. The strategy of randomly choosing to stick or switch should be a little better, giving a success rate of one in two (as explained above) **BART: randomly choosing to switch isn't explained above**
 3. The strategy of always switching should give me the best results, successfully winning the car two out of three times

 I actually had a quick and dirty result quite quickly, but I wasn't satisfied with that.
 I was really getting sucked into this problem now, so I decided to keep going.
 I refactored and extended my crude initial script to bring it into line with best practices.
 That way, I'd get to practice my PowerShell skills, and I'd have some fun content to talk to Allison about!